akella/dots-animation/README.md

 npm i
 npm start
 ```
-Will run server on :3000, where you can see example of shader animation.
+Will run server on :3000, where you can see example of animation.
 Details in this [video stream](https://www.youtube.com/watch?v=Q9BXGh9sdZw) (russian language)

 # Inspired by
-* Article about WebGL effects on [Noni](https://noni.cmiscm.com/)
+* By animations on this website [Noni](https://noni.cmiscm.com/)